 During the game, the organizers randomly played either happy, rhythmic music (e.g., the pop song “I’m Walking on Sunshine“ by Katrina and the Waves) or unhappy, non-rhythmic music (e.g., the heavy metal song “Smokahontas“ by Attack Attack!) in the background.

 Perhaps that outcome isn’t surprising, given that happy music makes us happy and happy individuals are more cooperative.
-But that wasn’t quite what was going on; in a follow up experiment, researchers determined that happy music was linked to increased cooperation whether or not it boosted participants’ mood.
+But that wasn’t quite what was going on; in a follow-up experiment, researchers determined that happy music was linked to increased cooperation whether or not it boosted participants’ moods.